projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

     }

-For instance, write_dsdt_urt1 provides ACPI contents for Bluetooth UART device when passthroughed to UOS.
+For instance, write_dsdt_urt1 provides ACPI contents for Bluetooth UART device when passthroughed to User VM.
 It provides virtual PCI device/function as _ADR.
 With other description, it could be used for Bluetooth UART enumeration.